 There are other reasons gums bleed.
 Pregnant women often have to deal with bleeding gums due to changes in their hormones.
-Aggressive brushing or flossing, certain medications, and ill-fitting dentures can all make gum bleeds as well.
-However, these are not reasons to discontinue at home oral care.
+Aggressive brushing or flossing, taking certain medications, and wearing ill-fitting dentures can all cause bleeding gums as well.
+However, these are not reasons to discontinue at-home oral care.

-Bleeding Gum Treatment in Timonium, MD
+Bleeding Gums Treatment in Timonium, MD

 Preventive Dental Care

 If you suffer from bleeding gums, the best way to treat it is with early intervention.
 In most cases, a thorough dental cleaning is all you need.
 Dr. Karpovich will also recommend that you do a better job of caring for your teeth and gums at home.
 He can provide custom oral hygiene tips that you can fit into your routine.

 Dr. Karpovich may also recommend using a special anti-bacterial mouth rinse at home.
 This will help eliminate harmful oral bacteria and control your gum disease.

 Essentially, this is a deep, intensive dental cleaning.
 The goal is to remove bacteria from the gum line and under the gums.
 Dr. Karpovich will use special tools to scrape away the tartar that has built up.
 Then, he will smooth out the tooth roots so the gums can reattach to the teeth.
 This will prevent the disease from progressing and avoid gum recession and tooth loss.